How to Secure Apache with Let’s Encrypt on Debian 12, 11, or 10

 • Cost-Effective: Let’s Encrypt offers free SSL certificates, making high-level security accessible to everyone.

-• Automated Renewals: The automation features of Let’s Encrypt simplify the process of obtaining and renewing SSL certificates, reducing the risk of lapses in security.
+• Automated Renewals: Let’s Encrypt’s automation features simplify obtaining and renewing SSL certificates, reducing the risk of security lapses.

 • Enhanced Security: SSL certificates from Let’s Encrypt provide strong encryption for data in transit, enhancing the overall security of your Apache server on Debian.